 Confused by the many choices and feeling the pressure of the enrollment deadline quickly approaching, she desperately needed help.
 Two weeks after we chatted, I was sitting at my kitchen table – combing through her large print Medicare and You book still trying to make sense of it all.
 My Mom’s situation made me wonder how many more kitchen table conversations like this were taking place every day across the country.
 It was then I decided I need to learn more about Medicare, not just for my Mom, but for anyone I can help – personally and professionally.

 The good news?
 We’ve come a long way from Medicare and You.

 There is far more information available to everyone whether online, on the phone, State Health Insurance Assistance Program (SHIP) offices, and in-person through Licensed Medicare brokers – just to name a few.
 And who can forget the barrage of infomercials that fill the airwaves virtually 24/7 every year at open enrollment time?

 The bad news?
 Even with all these wonderful resources, many are still worried about whether they are making the best decision.

 Questions your clients may have as they look to enroll in Medicare

 In this blog, I’m going to cover a few considerations before making Medicare decisions; questions clients may want to ask their Medicare broker.
-If you are joining our blog series for the first time, you may want to go back to review the first five topics we’ve covered so far:
+If you are joining our blog series for the first time, you may want to go back to review our other Medicare topics we’ve covered so far:

 Medicare is a personal health decision and can be different based on your clients’ personal needs.
-What follows below are a list of questions your clients should be ready to ask their benefits coordinator and/or Medicare broker as they begin the Medicare decision making process.
+What follows below is a list of questions your clients should be ready to ask their benefits coordinator and/or Medicare broker as they begin the Medicare decision-making process.